-5.2 Land Acquisition Program
+5.2 Land Acquisition and Disposals

-The most straightforward strategy for controlling watershed activities is to own watershed lands.
+The most straightforward strategy for controlling watershed activities is to maintain direct ownership and control of watershed lands.
 Ownership typically allows the owner to have the greatest control over use of such lands consistent with local, state, and federal regulations.
-Therefore, Tacoma Water has aggressively pursued acquiring lands in critical areas of the watershed and situated within one-half mile of the Green River, its major tributaries, and Eagle Gorge Reservoir.
-Lands acquired over the past 10 years are summarized in Table 5-1.
-By owning additional land in critical areas of the watershed, Tacoma Water is able to more effectively control access to and activities on the lands that can have the greatest effect on source water quality.
+Tacoma Water has actively pursued land acquisition in critical areas of the watershed and for parcels within one-half mile of the Green River, its major tributaries, and the Eagle Gorge Reservoir.
+In some cases, Tacoma Water may choose to dispose of watershed lands it owns in areas where risks to water quality are low.
+Lands acquired and disposed of by Tacoma Water over the past 11 years are summarized in Table 5-1.
 Other land areas within the watershed are protected by agreements with landowners.